Warnings: vomiting, Wei Wuxian’s general trauma.

 Jiang Yanli stayed with him until he finished the tea.
-She sat by his side in a chair as he lay in the small bed and took his hand in hers.
+She sat by his side in a chair as he lay in the small bed, and she took his hand in hers.
 Her fingers stroked over the little scars on his knuckles that had gone so white and thin, they were nearly invisible if one did not know they were here.

 Zhu Yuansu’s accusations rang through him like the aftermath of falling, like hitting ground after tumbling down a cliff: You hate yourself.
 You hate your status.